maxkele/maxkele.github.io/src/pages/citations.md

 layout: '../layouts/Citations.astro'
 ---

-- (Accepted) *Keleher M.*, Westin, F., Nagabandi, P., Chiasson, S. (2022) How well do experts understand end-users' perceptions of manipulative patterns?
-NordiCHI 2022
+- How Well Do Experts Understand End-users' Perceptions of Manipulative Patterns?
+(2022) with Westin, F., Nagabandi, P., Chiasson, S.  NordiCHI 2022

-- *Keleher M.* Adaptive Colouring of Video Captions using a Fuzzy Expert System (2021) National Conference on Undergraduate Research 2021
+- Adaptive Colouring of Video Captions using a Fuzzy Expert System (2021) at National Conference on Undergraduate Research 2021